 Strike the iron while it’s still hot

 Take advantage of the interest your viewers have shown you.
 Aside from the obvious “thank you”, you can give the viewers links to your previous materials.
 You can link them directly to your offer.
 You can also show them some quick statistics about the webinar.
 For example, you can tell them that it was your most successful event so far.
-You can show data on how many people attended.
+You can share data on how many people attended.

-Why to send a thank you page?
+Why send a thank you page?

 - Show appreciation and gratitude to the user for taking the time to engage with your event

 - Provide valuable information or resources related to the webinar.
 For example, you can add a link to the preview video for the next webinar